lukaszkn/data-software-engineering-interview-questions/content/spark_structured_streaming.md

 - Use foreachBatch for external DB sinks and implement epoch-based idempotent upserts with an epoch/commit table.
 - Ensure unique checkpoint per query and only one active writer; verify via monitoring before restart.

-If you want, I can provide a concrete code example (Scala or Python) showing a shutdown hook + foreachBatch idempotent upsert to a JDBC sink.

 ## How do you apply cost controls and capacity planning for 24x7 streaming clusters?
 Goal: guarantee 24x7 SLOs (latency, completeness) while minimizing spend and avoiding thrashing.
 Approach = measure → model → enforce (autoscale, limits, scheduling) → optimize (code + config) → repeat.
 Below are concrete controls and capacity‑planning steps you can apply to Spark Structured Streaming clusters.